syncfusion-content/maui-docs/MAUI/DateTimePicker/customizations.md

 {% endtabs %}

 ## Selection View Customization

-You can customize the Date Time Picker selection view by using the `SelectionView` property of `SfDateTimePicker`.
+Customize the Date Time Picker selection view by using the `SelectionView` property of the `SfDateTimePicker`.

-### Set selection view
+### Set the selection view

-In the SfDateTimePicker control, corner radius, stroke , and padding can be customized by setting the [CornerRadius], [Stroke] and [Padding] properties in the [PickerSelectionView].
+In the SfDateTimePicker control, the corner radius, stroke , and padding can be customized by setting the [CornerRadius], [Stroke], and [Padding] properties in the [PickerSelectionView].

 {% tabs %}
 {% highlight xaml tabtitle="XAML" %}